ali-sanjid/webscrapping-nested-website-selenium/README.md

 I did get frustrated at some point as I thought I will never get this done but I am happy that I pushed through it and got it done.
 The feeling is as always very nice like a solving a mystery.

+I have also uploaded a csv file that contains the data of the medicines for reference.